mlcommons/ck/README.md

 ====================
 * Python > 2.6 (Python 2.x may have some issues with Unicode support)
 * Python 3.x is supported

+We have been successfully using Anaconda python distribution which includes all scientific packages required for predictive analytics in CK.

 Installation
 ============